 Editor, Photographer, Author :

-Taylor has the endless job of turning all the ramblings and chicken-scratch into a finished product so that all of you on the world wild web can read along.
-She also has talent behind the lens and produces a large percentage of the photography on this site.
+As Saxton likes to say, I have the endless job of turning all of his ramblings and chicken-scratch into a finished product so that all of you on the world wild web can read along.
+I also contribute a large percentage of the photography on the site and I have recently started adding my own literary flare by writing articles.